15 Best Cascais Restaurants

 4. El Caminito

 We discovered El Caminito after walking through the side street where it sits quietly just out of the Cascais touristic fray.
-If you’re a meat lover, then you won’t want to miss out on this Argentinian grill that specializes in meats actually from Argentina.
+If you’re a meat lover, then you won’t want to miss out on this Argentinian grill that specializes in meat actually from Argentina.
 The wine list is good and reasonable and there’s a lovely view from the top floor.
 Side dishes, seafood, and vegetarian choices are satisfying as well.
 A great option is the combo platters, different meats served on a platter together so you can try a few different cuts from picanha to entrecote.
 We went with a party of four and had more than enough meat with a few sides and starters so that we were too stuffed even to try dessert.
 Sangria and cocktails are available too.

 The service is delightful and the place is energetic but quiet enough that you can hear the people you are dining with, which in some places isn’t that easy to do.
 Inside a house in the historic center, this Cascais restaurant is truly a hidden gem.
 But because the locals know all about it, make a reservation.